tmr08c/tmr08c.github.io/content/blog/2020/04/letter-seesaw/index.md

 If I get more comfortable knowing when I've struggled enough and should be getting help, I can spend less time spinning my wheels and more time learning, growing, and solving.

-Being a new team member has put this balance to the test for me.
-Working on a new, large codebase has resulted in numerous "how do I..." and "where is..." moments.
+Being a new member of my team has put this balance to the test for me.
+Working on a new (for me), large codebase has resulted in numerous "how do I..." and "where is..." moments.
 For many of these, I have silently struggled - grepping across multiple repositories or jumping between Confluence and GitHub.
 For many of these problems, I could have pinged someone and probably would have had an answer to my question almost immediately.
 Fortunately, most of these problems haven't taken up too much time, but it can be a slippery slope; especially when not asking for help _now_ makes it [harder for me to ask in the future](https://www.andymort.com/hard-asking-for-help/).

 ### Suggestions